But hold your horses, you might say, I hate taking risks. I also don’t want to be like my dad glued to the teletex – I want a life.

 This makes it suitable for the average salaryman, as we can perhaps only squirrel a few hundred or so dollars aside each month.
 So invest that spare cash regularly and periodically.
 Some also prefer to invest quarterly to save on transaction costs, but it’s a preference.

-This has an offshoot benefit.
-Buying periodically helps you avoid the pitfall of timing when to buy a share – which can be just as difficult as stock picking.
+This has an offshoot benefit, buying periodically helps you avoid the pitfall of trying to perfectly time when to buy a share – which can be just as difficult as stock picking.

 The periodic investments mantra primes you to ignore market conditions and just continuously buy into the index, rain or shine.
 So headlines screaming “Economic Doom” will not panic the periodic investor – and keep you up at night.

-Over time, this investing style will keep you buying when the market is cheap (during economic downturns) and also when the market is soaring in the good times.
-So the price of purchase will be averaged, this is called Dollar Cost Averaging (DCA).
+Over time, this investing style will keep you buying when the market is cheap (during economic downturns) and also when the market is soaring in good times.
+So the price of the purchase will be averaged.

 However this is why an emergency fund is so important, tiding you through rough times, so the strategy can keep going, and you can keep purchasing when the market is cheap.